FirstLegoLeague/launcher/docs/userguide.md

 <img src="launcher.png" style="width:75%">

-Launcher Home Screen

 ### Home
-The `Home` screen is used to launch the various modules in the browser.
+The `Home` screen is used to open the modules in the browser.
 For example, click the `Clock` (timer) link to open the `Timer`.
-You can also press the `copy` button to copy the link address, and then paste it into the browser address bar.
-Do this if your default browser is not Chrome.
+You can also press the `copy` button to copy the module address, and then paste it into the browser address bar.
+Do this when your default browser is not Chrome.
 ### Settings
 Module configuration is accessed through the `Settings` screen.

 <img src="settings.png" style="width:75%">

-Settings Screen

 **clock**
 Timer settings

 **display**
-Results Display - currently no settings
+Results Display - No settings

 **identity-provider**

 Note: this will be renamed

 Set `passwords` for the four predefined `roles`.
-- `admin` - tournament administrator or head referee
-- `scorekeeper` - transfers missions completed from paper scoresheets into the digital scoresheets.
-Can also view all scores entered so far.
-- `referee` - Records the state of the robot game on a digital scoresheet.
-Usually used on iPads or tablets.
-- `MC` - tbd

 Press `Change` to set a new password.
 Press `Save` to make the change  permanent.

 **rankings**
-Configure whether negative scores are shown as 0 on the Results Display.
+Configure whether negative scores are shown as 0 on the `Results Display`.
 Default is YES.

 Note: The Scoring screen (intended for the Head Referee) shows negative scores when present.

 **scoring**
-Configure various settings of the `Scoring` module.
+Configure the `Scoring` module settings.
 - Select the scoresheet `Challenge` and language.
 - `Require a referee` selects whether a referee name is required on a scoresheet.
 Default: YES
 - `Auto-publish` - When configured to YES scores will be send to the `Results Display` as soon as the referee or scorekeeper presses the `Submit` button.
 If configured to NO the scores must be published, usually by the scorekeeper.
 Default: YES.
 See [link]
-- `Require a Table` selects whether a Table name is required on a scoresheet.
+- `Require a Table` selects whether a table name is required on a scoresheet.
 Default: YES
 - `Require a Signature` selects whether the scoresheet must be signed before it can be submitted.
-Usually when the scoresheet is completed by the referee the team technician will be required to sign the scoresheet, but when a scorekeeper enters the mission information a signature is not required.
+Usually when the scoresheet is completed by the referee the team technician will be required to sign the scoresheet.
+A signature is usually not required when a scorekeeper enters the mission information.
 Default: YES.
 - `Display zero mission results` selects whether `0` is shown on the scoresheet when the team robot has not succeeded in completing a mission: Default: NO

 **tournament**